 Preparing and Submitting your Consortium Proposal Extended Abstract

 Candidates should prepare a 2-page research description covering central aspects of your PhD work, which follows the structure, details and format specified in the ICER Doctoral Consortium submission template Word/LaTeX.

 Key points include:

-- Your situation, i.e., the university doctoral program context in which your work is being conducted.
+- Your program situation, i.e., the university doctoral program context in which your work is being conducted.

 - Context and motivation that drives your dissertation research

-- Miniature Background/literature review of key works that frames your research
+- Miniature Background/literature review of key works that frame your research

 - Hypothesis/thesis and/or problem statement